jhsiao999/singleCell-method/README.md

 ### 5. Publishing the content

 Switch to a new branch *gh-pages*.
 By convention, GitHub publishes the content of this branch to a website.
+All content of the repository becomes public, even if the repository was private.

 ```
 git checkout -b gh-pages